 In January I took advantage of the New Year promotion to sign up for Audible.
-It’s basically the iTunes of audiobooks.
-While you don’t have to be a member to purchase an audiobook, membership gets you 1 free audiobook per month (no matter the price) and 30% off their entire catalogue of books.
+While you don’t have to be a member to purchase an audiobook, membership gets you 1 free audiobook per month (no matter the price) and 30% off their entire library.
 Audiobooks are significantly more expensive than eBooks or regular books, which is fair considering the length and production costs, so that discount is pretty significant.
 I wasn’t sure if I’d like it.
-I always considered myself a ‘visual’ learner, and before joining Audible would have told you that audiobooks simply wouldn’t hold my attention.
+I always considered myself a ‘visual’ learner, and before joining Audible would have told you that an audiobook wouldn’t hold my attention.
 I am so glad to say how wrong I was!

 My first audiobook of the New Year was Sharp Objects, which I was planning on reading anyways since the HBO series is comes out this summer.
 Between the compelling story and hypnotic performance of the voice actor, I was absolutely hooked.
-Not only was I loving the story, I could enjoy it all the time!
-On the treadmill, in the car, while doing chores… cheesy as it sounds, but it was like the act of reading had been given back to me.
+I was loving the story, and I could enjoy it all the time!
+On the treadmill, in the car, while doing chores… cheesy as it sounds, but it was like reading had been given back to me.